neuroidss/lab-governance/README.md

 Prey application has to be installed on each and every company cell phones and laptops.
 The responsibile person is always the user of the device. https://preyproject.com/

 ##### Policy: Company purchases
-- If you need to purchase some asset or service for the company (and you have passed the 3rd month of your employment) you can buy it (preferably with the company card to ease administration) up to 200 EUR/year/asset class.
 - After the probation time any partner can access and use the company credit cards.
 - Give the invoice to the finance role and upload it to the Google Drive's relevant subfolder (LabCoop/biz admin/accounting/incoming invoices). https://goo.gl/7QmdqK
 - Partners may _not_ combine their budgets to purchase something more expensive together